Skip to content

 3. EncryptedSerializer wrapping the checkpointer’s serializer (the LangGraph default; provider-swap seam preserved).

-• Generate DEK on workspace creation; wrap with KMS key; store wrapped DEK in platform.workspace_keys (or analogous).
+• Generate DEK on domain creation; wrap with the Vault master key; store wrapped DEK in platform.domain_keys (or analogous).

 • Cache unwrapped DEK in process memory with TTL (default 1 h).

-• Rotate KMS key per quarterly cadence; re-wrap DEKs without re-encrypting payloads.
+• Rotate the Vault master key per quarterly cadence; re-wrap DEKs without re-encrypting payloads.

 Migration